Providing emergency food to people in crisis.

 Food is stored, sorted and distributed

 Volunteers sort food to check that it’s in date.
-This is stored at our warehouse and then delivered to our distribution centres, ready to give to people in need.
-About 60 wonderful people volunteer with us every week, working across our different centres, our warehouse and our admin office.
+This is stored at our warehouse and then delivered to our distribution centres, ready to give to people in need. over 100 wonderful people volunteer with us every week, working across our different centres, our warehouse and our admin office.

 We can only do what we do because of the support we have from the local community.
 Thank you so much to everyone who volunteers, donates and prays for the work we do.

 Every month, people like you go hungry because they cannot afford food.
 We work with almost 70 different front-line care organisations that refer people in this situation to us.

 If you need emergency food, you need to seek advice from one of our partner agencies.
 You can see a list of the agencies we work with here.